The-OpenROAD-Project/bazel-orfs/README.md

 `docker_shell` is very similar in that matter except it runs the flow in a docker container.
 The input and output files for the flow stage are passed to the running container through [bind mounts](https://docs.docker.com/storage/#bind-mounts).

-#### Stage Targets

-Main rules for executing each ORFS stage (synthesis, floorplan, clock tree synthesis, place, route, etc.).
-The outputs and inputs are different for each ORFS stage and are defined by macro arguments and the implementation of the macro.
-Those targets are built with the docker flow.
-Before running stage targets it is required to first pull the ORFS docker image into local docker runtime.

-#### Make Targets
+#### Scripts Targets

-Those scripts are used for local tests of ORFS stages and are built with locally installed ORFS.
-Two targets are spawned for each ORFS stage.
-First generates a shell script, second makes it executable from `bazel-bin` directory.
-The final usable script is generated under path:
+These rules generate two scripts, one for local flow and other for Docker flow.
+They can be found under path:

 ```
-bazel-bin/<target_name>_make
+bazel-bin/<target_name>_local_make
+bazel-bin/<target_name>_docker
 ```

-The shell script is produced by `genrule` by concatenating shell shebang line with the entrypoint command.
+Shell scripts are produced by `genrule` by concatenating shell shebang line with the entrypoint command.
-The entrypoint command consists of a call to `orfs`, essential environment variables definitions (e.g. with paths to generated `config.mk` files) and physical design make targets to execute in ORFS environment.
+The entrypoint command consists of a call to `orfs` or `docker_shell`, essential environment variables definitions (e.g. with paths to generated `config.mk` files) and physical design make targets to execute in ORFS environment.
 Attribute `srcs` of the genrule contains dependencies required for running the script (e.g.: `orfs` script, make target patterns, configs).
 Those dependencies don't include results of previous flow stages and because of that, it is required to build those before running the generated script.
 In the second rule (`sh_binary`) for the script is created so that it can be executed straight from the output directory.

+Created shell scripts, apart from facilitating quick tests of ORFS modifications, can be used to run ORFS stages straight from the bazel-orfs repository and to allow tweaking the "moving parts" of the flow, like e.g.:
+* Design and stage configs
+* Make targets patterns
+* entrypoint command line

+#### Make Targets

+Targets build all necessary dependencies for chosen stage and both scripts from scripts target.
+Those dependencies are built with the docker flow.
+Before running stage targets it is required to first pull the ORFS docker image into local docker runtime.

 #### Mock Area Targets